soypat/gsdf/README.md

 ## Features

+- GPU and CPU implementations for all shapes and operations.
+CPU implementations are actually faster for simple parts.

+- Include arbitrary buffers into GPU calculation.
+See [`NewLines2D`](./gsdf2d.go).

 - Heapless algorithms for everything.
 No usage of GC in happy path.

 - Generate visualization for your parts as shaders.

 - Heapless Octree triangle renderer.
 Is stupid fast.
-- GPU and CPU implementations for all shapes and operations.
-CPU implementations are actually faster for simple parts.
     - Design your part using one API, switch between CPU and GPU after design.

 - Extremely coherent API design.

 - TinyGo supported for CPU evaluation :)

 ## Package layout/structure